richardschoen/howtostuff/install-python-ibmivirtual-environment.md

 ```

 ### List installed Python base packages for Python 3.9
-Run following command to list base packages to see what pip packages are installed: **pip3.9  list**.
+Run following command to list base packages to see what pip packages are installed: **pip3.9  list**
 The list should look similar to the list below:
 ```
 Package         Version